 Like every other machine, dishwashers occasionally experience problems.
-Some of these are minor, but others can bring hefty repair bills.
-If you encounter any of these Dishwasher problems, call a repair service right away.
+Some common dishwasher problems are minor, but others can bring hefty repair bills.
+If you encounter any of these common dishwasher problems, call a repair service right away.

 There are few things more frustrating than opening the dishwasher at the end of the cycle only to see that the dishes are still dirty.
 Though such Dishwasher problems could simply mean that the unit was loaded incorrectly, it could be due to a clogged filter or spray arm.
 The easiest way to determine the nature of the problem is to reload the dishwasher and run it through another full cycle with enough detergent.
 If the results are the same, it may be time to call a pro.